 A value-added tax (VAT) regime went into effect on April 1, 2003, with a standard rate of 17 percent, which was increased in July 2013 to 19 percent.
+In January 2018, it was increased to 21 percent.
 Foreign grants and donations are not subject to VAT, nor are imported humanitarian goods.

 There are limited incentives for philanthropy as the concept of “public benefit” status in tax law is not well developed.

 II.
 Applicable Laws

 - Constitution of Montenegro (2007)